 Who we were as children, before we became utilitarian, is very much a part of all of us.
 It’s always there in our imaginations, and at those moments when we feel carefree and playful.
 When we expose those moments, it’s a powerful reminder of the child within each of us and the connection to our true selves, removing the layers we build around us in our adult lives.

-My fascination with these ideas are the underpinnings running through my work, and rule my exploration of the free-thinking nature of childhood, and all the loose and beautiful ways of seeing and imagining the world.
-Avoiding grownup rules, with no fixed realities, I paint to express moments of freedom that spark happy childhood feelings, and bring back playful moments and memories.
-Working directly from a source of inspiration, I get lost in time in each painting, emerging with a worked balance between staying true to the purity of the inspiration, and allowing my imagination to go further still.”
+These ideas underpin all my work, which explores the free-thinking nature of childhood, and children’s loose and beautiful ways of seeing and imagining the world.
+Avoiding grown-up rules and fixed realities, I paint to express moments of freedom that spark childhood feelings and bring back playful moments and memories.
+With each painting, I aim to achieve a balance between staying true to the purity of the source inspiration, and allowing my imagination to go further still.

-“'Seaside View' inspired by my daughter’s drawing at aged 7.
+'Seaside View' inspired by my daughter’s drawing, age 7.
 She set her soft toy reindeer on her desk, added hair clips and jewels, and drew.
-She said "It's enjoying a seaside view on the edge of a cliff".
+She said "It's enjoying a seaside view on the edge of a cliff.